Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Getting-started-with-HDRP.md

 ![](Images/GettingStarted3.png)

-For more information, see [Visual Environment](Override-Visual-Environment.html), [Sky overview](Sky-Overview.html) and [Fog overview](Fog-Overview.html).
+For more information, see [Visual Environment](Override-Visual-Environment.html), [Sky overview](HDRP-Features.html#SkyOverview.html) and [Fog overview](HDRP-Features.html#FogOverview.html).

 ## Materials and Shaders

 HDRP enables you to create materials like glass that refracts light based on definable options.
 The options for a Material depend on which Shader the Material is using.
 HDRP shares Material properties across Shaders.
-For more information, see [Materials and Shaders overview](Materials-Shaders-Overview.html).

 ## Lighting